The truth behind Putin’s rambling threats and Russia’s nuclear arsenal

 The Soviet Union last tested in 1990.

-The Comprehensive Nuclear-Test Ban Treaty was signed by Russia in 1996 and ratified in 2000.
+The CTBT was signed by Russia in 1996 and ratified in 2000.
 The United States signed the treaty in 1996 but has not yet ratified it.

 Who would press the button?

-The Russian president is the ultimate decision maker on the use of Russian nuclear weapons.
+The Russian president is the ultimate decision maker on the use of the country’s nuclear weapons.

 The so-called nuclear briefcase, or “Cheget” (named after Mount Cheget in the Caucasus Mountains), is with the president at all times.
 The Russian defence minister, currently Sergei Shoigu, and the chief of the general staff, currently Valery Gerasimov, are also thought to have such briefcases.